 Our retirement products make it easy for you to receive a regular income while continuing to invest, and minimising the tax you pay.
-Sticking with a fund you trust into retirement will also mean you can focus on the things you enjoy and love doing, all while feeling confident that your money is being managed for the most profitable, and ethical, outcome.
+Sticking with a fund you trust into retirement will also mean you can focus on the things you enjoy and love doing, all while feeling confident about how your money is being managed.

 There’s no one way to retire – and with Vision Super you have options, including accessing your super as you reduce your working hours, receiving a regular pension once you finish work.
 Now let’s see your options.

 It pretty much works the same way as your super account, except you cannot add to it once it’s been opened.
 Once you’ve opened your account you can choose your Investment options (unless you select the Three Bucket Pension strategy) and know your investment earnings are tax free.
 And instead of contributing to your account, you’ll take money out.
 The great thing is you can set your annual income (subject to some Government limits) and the frequency you get paid that suits your retirement.
 And just like when you were working your money will be deposited in a bank account of your choice.